-Marina Hahn(1), Age 43
+Marina Hahn(1), Age 47

 Marina Hahn has been a director since May 2000.
 Prior to that, she had served as a director of Celestial since 1994.
-Currently, Ms. Hahn is Executive Vice President of J. Walter Thompson Company, an advertising agency.
-From 1996 to 1998, Ms. Hahn was Head of the Corporate Advisory Group for the William Morris Agency, Inc. From 1993 to 1995, Ms. Hahn was Vice President, Advertising for Sony Electronics, Inc., a consumer electronics manufacturer.
-From 1989 until joining Sony, she was the Director of Advertising for the Pepsi-Cola Company, a beverage company.
-From 1979 to 1989, she was employed by DDB Needham Worldwide, Inc., an advertising agency.
+Currently, Ms. Hahn is a marketing consultant.
+From 1998 to 2001, Ms. Hahn served as Executive Vice President of J. Walter Thompson Company, an advertising agency.
+Previously, Ms. Hahn was employed in various capacities by the William Morris Agency, Inc., Sony Electronics, Inc., Pepsi-Cola Company and DDB Needham Worldwide, Inc.

-Roger Meltzer(1)(3), Age 51
+Andrew R. Heyer(1)(3), Age 47